 Do you know that Andaman Islands Restricted Area Permit is required to visit Andaman Islands?

-If you are planning a trip to the Andaman Islands, there are certain entry formalities which include the Andaman Islands Restricted Area Permit, that should be taken care off.
+If you are planning a trip to the Andaman and Nicobar Islands, there are certain entry formalities which include the Andaman Islands Restricted Area Permit, that should be taken care off.
 A lot of would-be tourists seem to be not sure about Visas, Andaman Islands Restricted Area Permit(RAP) and many such concerns.

 In this post, we, Andaman Holidays, being a trusted destination management company, will try and provide you relevant information about the various entry formalities.
 We will highlight the passport and visa issues, restricted area permit issues and places which are reserved and the ones that are not.